djwtouw/CCNPy/README.md

 ## Dependencies and Licenses

 This project uses the Eigen C++ library for linear algebra operations, which is licensed under the [MPL2.0](https://www.mozilla.org/en-US/MPL/2.0/) license.
-The Eigen source files that are included in this repository can be found in the `cpp/include/Eigen/` subdirectory.
 For more information about Eigen, including documentation and usage examples, please visit the [Eigen website](http://eigen.tuxfamily.org/).

 In addition, this project is licensed under the GNU General Public License version 3 (GPLv3).
 The GPLv3 is a widely-used free software license that requires derivative works to be licensed under the same terms.
-The full text of the GPLv3 can be found in the `ccmmpy/LICENSE` file.
+The full text of the GPLv3 can be found in the `LICENSE` file.